SohrabRezaei/Kickstarter-Analysis/README.md

 ### Purpose

-After going over multiple factors related to launching the campaign, now she has decided to emphasize finding the relationship between the aftermath of these campaigns based on the month that they were established and the amount of money they were supposed to attain.
+After going over multiple factors related to launching the campaign, she has decided to emphasize finding the relationship between the aftermath of these campaigns based on the month they were established and the amount of money they were supposed to attain.

 ## Analysis and Challenges

-Since there are two different projects, we basically breakdown the analyses into two sections and talk about its challenges.
+Since there are two different projects, we basically break down the analyses into two sections and discuess their challenges.

 ### Analysis of Outcomes Based on Launch Date